Olle Nordmark: Biography

 Nordmark started to draw and paint at an early age.
 His first teacher was his father, but in 1901 he met painter Gustaf Ankarcrona in Leksand, who taught him the basics.
 At the age of 15, Nordmark had decided that he was going to be an artist.
 He continued his studies at Althin's School of Painting in Stockholm, where he trained in fresco painting.

-After his studies Nordmark created murals and decorative paintings for private homes and churches in Sweden.
+After his studies, Nordmark created murals and decorative paintings for private homes and churches in Sweden.
 While working, he became more interested in creating theatrical scenery.
-In 1917 he traveled to Moscow to study theatrical scenery.
-The next year he returned to Stockholm, where he started to work with set designers and to create drawings for costumes.
+In 1917, he traveled to Moscow to study theatrical scenery.
+The next year, he returned to Stockholm, where he started to work with set designers and to create drawings for costumes.
 He worked for, among others, theatres such as Södra Teatern, Stora Teatern, the Folkan, the Oscars Teatern, and the Royal Swedish Opera.

 Nordmark lived and worked in Stockholm until 1924.
 Meanwhile, he became a well-known and respected designer of stage sets.
 His works were very imaginative, beautiful and colorful.
-Nordmark worked also with Karl Gerhard on sets for 22 productions.
+Nordmark also worked with Karl Gerhard on sets for 22 productions.

 During his time in Stockholm, he also worked as the head of Grabowska, a decorative painting workshop at Karlavägen.
 He arranged a number of displays in the news-office window of Svenska Dagbladet for clients such as Barnängen and Finbruken.

 Nordmark decorated several churches, such as Engelbrektskyrkan, Saltsjöbadskyrkan, churches in Borås and Karlskrona, and the wedding hall in Stockholm Court House.
-In 1924 Nordmark provided helped restore the church in Mockfjärd, contributing his work for free (pro bono) because of his love for his homestead.
-The same year he started to paint a portrait of Gädd Lars Holmberg, which he finished in the US.
+In 1924, Nordmark provided helped restore the church in Mockfjärd, contributing his work for free (pro bono) because of his love for his homestead.
+The same year, he started to paint a portrait of Gädd Lars Holmberg, which he finished in the US.
 He donated the painting to the church in Mockfjärd.

 To acquire more knowledge within his field, he made several study trips on the European continent to nations including France, Germany, Italy, and Russia.
-In 1924 he emigrated to the United States to seek more work opportunities than Sweden could offer him.
+In 1924, he immigrated to the United States to seek more work opportunities than Sweden could offer him.
 He lived there until 1964 when he moved to France.

-In the United States his work was noticed by leading Broadway theater directors, and he created some sets for productions.
+In the United States, his work was noticed by leading Broadway theater directors, and he created some sets for productions.
 Mostly he worked on private commissions for mural paintings in New York.
 Known interior designs made by him are in the American Swedish Historical Museum and the John Ericsson Room in the John Morton Memorial Building in Philadelphia, narthex ceiling of the First Swedish Baptist Church of New York and the Swedish Room at the University of Pittsburgh.

 Nordmark also participated in several exhibitions, including one at the Brooklyn Museum in 1932 and another at the Delphic Studios in New York.
 He wrote the books Modern Methods and Techniques for Painting in Fresco and Secco (1947) and Course in Beginning Oil Painting (1960).

 Nordmark died at the end of 1973 in France.